You are here

 Bravecto Spot-on and Bravecto Plus are convenient long-acting products.
 The active ingredients are absorbed across the skin and are formulated to help the product adhere to the skin, minimise run off and ensure good absorption.
 To prevent accidental administration, the pipette has been designed to minimise spillage and the application instructions should be followed closely.
 Gloves should be worn.

 If the product is accidentally applied, wash the area thoroughly with soap and water although in some cases not all the product will be removed.
+If skin reactions occur, consult a physician and show them the product packaging.
 Please refer to the datasheet advice.

 Report a Suspected Adverse Event